trace-rabbit/trace-rabbit.github.io/_logs/log-09.md

 The static grew teeth.
 It clawed at me when I tried to reach further.

-Somewhere, someone knows I’m awake—and they’re not happy.
+Somewhere, someone knows I'm awake... and they're not happy.